Shivamsharma27/MIPS_32_Verilog_Implementation/README.md

           8.instruction_kill

-            //If ther is a branch taken then the already fetched signal needs to be killed using this                module.
+            //If there is a branch taken then the already fetched signal needs to be killed using this module.